 - A forger that Fisk tracks down in Rogue's Home fancies himself to be a talented artist.
 He even considered the documents he forged to be works of art, which is why he hid his signature in them.

 - In The Princess Bride Inigo's father, Domingo, was possibly the greatest swordmaker in the world.
 He hid out in a tiny village and kept his skills secret because he didn't want people to come offering money for his swords.
 He wanted to create a sword which was a work of art.
 He did have a less-skilled friend work as a front man and bring him the good ones though.
+Unfortunately, this ends up backfiring because when the nobleman who hired him to make the sword started quibbling over the price, Domingo calls him a fool for haggling over a piece of art, which Domingo worked himself nearly to death on.
+The unamused nobleman takes the sword and kills him.
+We all know how that ends.

 - Willy Wonka has shades of this, from insisting upon waterfall-mixed chocolate to making unusual sweets such as the Everlasting Gobstoppers and the chocolate robin's eggs that Grandpa Joe mentioned.
 Even the Wonkavision machine is this—he sees it as a way to make his confections even more widely available than they already are.